-- In choosing the time, be careful not to make it too early (if it's a weekday, give them a reasonable chance to make it there after work).
+- Setting a date sounds easy, but you should consider: - Club contest dates - Division contest date.
+Schedule at least two weeks before the Division Contest so contestants have time to tweak their speeches and you and your Chief Judge have time to recruit your judging team. - Try not to schedule an Area Contest more than a month before the Division Contest so the speech contestants don't have to work so hard to keep the speech fresh. - Work with your other Area Directors in your division and your Division Director.
+You don't want to compete with your fellow Area Directors for volunteers, plus the ADs should try to attend and assist their fellow Area Directors' contests. - o Facility availability. - In choosing the time, be careful not to make it too early (if it's a weekday, give them a reasonable chance to make it there after work).
 And set and promote two times... a "registration time" by which you want all contest personnel there so they can be briefed, and an actual contest start time (at least 30 minutes after the registration time). - In choosing a location, check with the previous Area Director.
-You are free to change tradition, but sometimes it's easier to keep using the same venue.
+You are free to change tradition, but sometimes it's easier to keep using the same venue (especially if it's a good one).
 Your predecessor should have contact information for you at the venue.
-If you are not familiar with it, visit the venue. - Setting a date sounds easy, but you should consider: - Club contest dates - Division contest date - Dates of other area contests (You don't want to compete with your fellow Area Directors for volunteers, plus the ADs should try to attend and assist their fellow Area Directors' contests.) - Facility availability - o Once you have chosen your Date, Time and Location, notify: - Your Division Director - Your fellow Area Directors - The District Public Relations Manager so it can be added to the District Calendar.
+If you are not familiar with it, visit the venue ahead of time. - Once you have set your Date, Time and Location, notify your Division Director so she or he can confirm there aren't conflicts with their plans.
+Then after the Division Director approves, notify:

+- Your fellow Area Directors (so they can plan to be there to help you); - o The District Public Relations Manager (so it can be added to the District Calendar).